SB610 (2026) Detail

 Be it Enacted by the Senate and House of Representatives in General Court convened:

-2 Disclosure and Performance Standards for Long-Term Care Insurance.
-Amend RSA 415-D:5, IV to read as follows:
+1 New Paragraph; Disclosure and Performance Standards for Long-Term Care Insurance.
+Amend RSA 415-D:5 by inserting after paragraph IV the following new paragraph:

 (b) The benefits are reasonable in relation to the premium charged.